edenspiekermann/espi-devblog/_posts/2017-02-24-diving-deeper-into-mjml.md

 </mj-section>
 {% endhighlight %}

-Pay attention to the changes of the file formats (when and where to use `.mjml` or `.mjml.erb`), it otherwise won't work!
+Pay attention to the different file formats (when and where to use `.mjml` or `.mjml.erb`), otherwise it won't work!

 ## Style Your MJML Templates